FrontEndFoxes/curriculum/workshop/mini2.md

 </transition>
 ```

 This will give us a bunch of CSS classes starting from `fade-`.
-It will be  `enter`/`leave` which is the position that the animation starts with on the first frame, `enter-active`/`leave-active` while the animation is running - this is the one you’d place the animation properties themselves on, and `enter-to`/`leave-to`, which specifies where the element should be on the last frame.
+There will be  `enter`/`leave` which is the position that the animation starts with on the first frame, `enter-active`/`leave-active` while the animation is running - this is the one you’d place the animation properties themselves on, and `enter-to`/`leave-to`, which specifies where the element should be on the last frame.

-Now that we have our hooks, we can create the transition using them
+Now that we have our hooks, we can create the transition using them.
+Edit the CSS in `App.vue` by adding the following classes:

 ```
 .fade-enter-active,